simonihmig/responsive-image/apps/docs/src/intro/getting-started.md

 :::

-Now let's dive a bit deeper into the [core concepts](../usage/concepts.md)!
+Now let's dive a bit deeper into the [core concepts](../usage/concepts.md) for responsive images!